OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/blog/blog.md

 ##  Requirement

 The blog is included within an OpenOlat course.
-If you have not yet created a course, the chapter ["How do I create my first OpenOlat course"](../my_first_course/my_first_course.md) tells you how to proceed before creating your podcast using the following instructions.
+If you have not yet created a course, the chapter ["How do I create my first OpenOlat course"](../my_first_course/my_first_course.md) tells you how to proceed before creating your blog using the following instructions.

 ---